ianmihura/truco/readme.md

         - information you have on others (their range)
         - information you gave away (your range)
     3. EV of each card played at each step
-- Implement for Uruguayan truco
+- Implement for Uruguayan truco (make sure to reuse generic functions)
-- nicer file spearation (hands, truco, etc) - make sure we reuse generic functions (truco)

 ### References
 https://quanam.com/todo-lo-que-siempre-quisiste-saber-del-truco-uruguayo/

+### Next steps
+- Reduce the amount of js in the matrix file.
+This can be done by passing some of the logic to go, and allow generation of html in the backend (as htmx is meant to do).
+It will help that later we need to be able to change the hand_stats.csv file dynamically (remove some impossible hands, given known information).
+This means that the function